 HOW LONG DOES MY WORK NEED TO BE?

-DO I NEED TO SEND IMAGES?
+DO I NEED TO SEND IMAGES OR LINKS TO VIDEOS?

-Send the following info along to firstname.lastname@example.org:
+Kindly send the following information to JP at firstname.lastname@example.org:

 – A pitch/submission.